cypress-io/cypress-documentation/source/guides/guides/retry-ability.md

 ![Retrying built-in assertion](/img/guides/retry-ability/eq.gif)

 Some commands that cannot be retried still have built-in _waiting_.
 For example, the {% url '.click()' click %} command will not "blindly" send a click event to an element.
-As described in the {% url "`.click()` Assertions section" click#Assertions %}, `.click()` waits to click until the element becomes {% url "actionable" interacting-with-elements#Actionability %}.
+As described in the "Assertions" section of {% url "`.click()`" click %}, it waits to click until the element becomes {% url "actionable" interacting-with-elements#Actionability %}.

 Cypress tries to act like a human user would using the browser.